NATURE IN A WINTER CITY

 The fuel emissions from most passing vehicles, which are discharged at around the height of a young child, have to be considered.
-PGCs have to balance the level of harm to young children from fuel emissions against the benefits of wonder and learning, plus exercise, children experience on their walks around the neighbourhood.
+PGCs have to balance the level of harm to young children from fuel emissions against the benefits of wonder and learning, plus exercise, which children experience on their walks around the neighbourhood.

 The Dublin City Tree Strategy 2016-2020 is to be found at the end of this Post, and it gives a great deal of attention to the health benefits of trees in cities, including absorbing pollution.
-The Strategy document would make one wish to fight for the trees we have, and insist on more being including in all developments, public and private.
+The Strategy document would make one wish to fight for the trees we have, and insist on more being included in all developments, public and private.

 The health benefits of trees are extraordinary, particulary in city living.